DvirFl/ML-ZoomCamp/MidtermProject/README.md

 I used this dataset data in order to build a model for water drinkabilty predictions.
 Dataset Columns Decription:
-1. Restaurant: Restaurant Id-Name (categorical variable - String)
-2. Extra Cheese (categorical variable - Yes/No)
-3. Extra Mushroom (categorical variable - Yes/No)
-4. Size by Inch (numerical variable - Int - How big the pizza is)
-5. Extra Spicy (categorical variable - Yes/No)
-6. Price (numerical and target variable, Int, the price was specified in Taka value, during the exercise I convert the price in Euro and set the variable type to Float)
 1. pH value (numerical variable 1.0-14.0) acidic or basic.
 2. Hardnessnumerical variable
 3. Solids (Total dissolved solids - TDS) (numerical variable)